 Easy Stovetop Taco Soup recipe, ready in 30 minutes.
 This soup is delicious, made with ground beef and other simple ingredients.
 Your entire family, including the kids, will devour their bowls!

-Fast and Easy Taco Soup
+Fast and Easy Ground Beef Taco Soup

 Did I mention it’s a one-pot recipe?
 Yep, the best kind!
 You’ll brown the ground beef right in the pot, then toss in all the remaining soup ingredients—no need to dirty extra dishes.
 Fewer dishes definitely means more happiness!
+And if you want to turn this into a full meal, serve it alongside my sweet cornbread with Jiffy—it’s the perfect pairing.

 How to Make

 Brown.
-In a large pot brown 1 pound ground beef with chopped up onion and green bell pepper.
+In a large soup pot brown 1 pound ground beef with chopped up onion and green bell pepper.

 Add ingredients to pot.
 Add beef broth, black beans, diced tomatoes, corn and taco seasoning (want to make your own? recipe below) into the pot with the ground beef.